 You should change them before every gig.
 Or at least every other gig, as long as you feel comfortable that they’ll last and perform perfectly throughout the entire set.

 Remember that your strings staying in tune is important to playing a good show.
 If you find yourself tuning them too often during a set, and it’s been a few shows since you’ve put a fresh set of strings on, you need to change them.
 And you should probably increase the frequency with which you change them going forward.

 Keep in mind though, that new strings are also prone to going out of tune because they still need to be stretched out.
 If you change them prior to a gig, make sure you leave enough time for the strings to stretch out enough to hold their tune.

 A concern for touring and constantly gigging guitarists is an old string breaking in the middle of a set.
 If you can’t change strings quickly, or don’t have another guitar at the venue, this can be a huge time waster for you and your audience.

 This is not a good look for you, or for your band, if you play together with others.
-Changing your strings regularly minimizes the chances of this disaster happening.
+Changing your strings regularly, especially if you travel with your guitar a lot, minimizes the chances of this disaster happening.

 Professional Session Musicians And Artists Going Into Recording

 We recommend professional session musicians change their strings at least every week, especially during a busy period.
 Your talent, and how you project that talent, is more than just your passion.

 It’s your livelihood.
 You’d do well to make sure you sound as perfect as possible, as often as possible.